 If you are located outside the country you are selling in, you must do one of the following:

 If a buyer contacts you directly to cancel a return request, ask them to cancel it through their Amazon account.
-You'll get an email when buyers cancel pending requests.
+You will get an email when buyers cancel pending requests.

-Amazon manages returns and refunds of orders shipped through FBA.
-To learn how Amazon manages returns, go to Customer Returns for Orders Fulfilled by Amazon.
+Amazon manages returns and refunds of orders delivered through FBA.
+To learn how Amazon manages returns, refer to FBA customer returns policy.